Skip to content

 Warning

 A realm can be im-/exported.
 However, exported realms will not contain user credentials.
-So be aware not losing data.

 To create a realm, use the drop down menu for choosing a realm on the left side.